Crisis Assessment

 Let Dan, a trained therapist and the practice manager at Relate, help find the right therapist for you.

-Relate Unlimited - it’s all the good stuff!
+It’s all the good stuff!
 Conversations with our therapists and visiting experts.
 Short and long courses on all things Relational.
 It’s what you need to know to create great relationships.
 Regularly updated and interactive - send in your questions for tailored answers.
 Always available on any device, it's there when you need it.

 All offered for the monthly cost of a Netflix subscription.